red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 apexcharts: true
 ---

 To add charts to our blog posts, we needed an integration with Jekyll but couldn’t find a suitable plugin.
 Here’s the custom solution we created.
-It builds on [ApexCharts.js][apexcharts], a flexible JavaScript library that makes it easy to create a wide range of appealing and interactive visualizations.
+It builds on [ApexCharts.js][apexcharts], a flexible JavaScript library that makes it easy to create a wide range of appealing visualizations.

 ## Step 1: Include ApexCharts in Your Jekyll Site